mathjax/MathJax-docs/options/accessibility.rst

    at once.

-In version 3, the accessibilty tools were off and the assistive MathML was on by default, meaning users had to enable to explorer by hand if they wanted to use it.
+In version 3, the accessibility tools were off and the assistive MathML was on by default, meaning users had to enable to explorer by hand if they wanted to use it.
 In version 4, the reverse is true: the accessibility extensions are included and enabled in all the combined